sidhantmathur/sidhantmathurtest/_posts/2018-03-21-typography.md

 ## Line Height

-Usually you're fine with setting the line height around 1.5 (MS Word default) or 1.6 (Web recommendation).
+Usually, you're fine with setting the line height around 1.5 (MS Word default) or 1.6 (Web recommendation).
 That's all.
 Most other heights are far too sparse or way too dense.

 ## Characters per Line